My name is Peter Boorman, a postdoctoral researcher at the Astronomical Institute of the Czech Academy of Sciences in Prague, Czechia.

 - Do supermassive black holes grow by eating material from other galaxies, or themselves?

-- How similar is the circumnuclear environment of accreting supermassive black holes?
+- How similar are the environments close to accreting supermassive black holes?

-The NuSTAR Local AGN N(H) Distribution Survey (NuLANDS) is dedicated to finding out how many galaxies in our local cosmic neighbourhood actually host actively accreting supermassive black holes.
+Most mass is accreted onto supermassive black holes behind thick veils of obscuring matter, making it difficult to construct a census of supermassive black hole activity.
+The NuSTAR Local AGN NH Distribution Survey (NuLANDS) is dedicated to finding out how many galaxies in our local cosmic neighbourhood host actively accreting supermassive black holes, on average.
 Click here to see a poster all about NuLANDS that I presented at the 2021 EAS meeting.

-Green Pea galaxies are compact starburst dwarf galaxies approximately 5 billion light years from us.
-They are far too small and distant to resolve with current instruments, but X-ray detectors have found some Green Peas are approximately five times "over-luminous" in X-rays to what is expected from predictions.
+Green Pea galaxies are compact starburst dwarf galaxies, analogous to the earliest galaxies that reionised the Universe.
+The light detected from Green Pea galaxies was thought to be powered by star formation, yet X-ray detectors have found some to be "over-luminous" in X-rays to what is expected from purely star formation.
 What could be powering such extreme X-ray emission in these sources?